Give us a call now for an immediate match with a local pro.

 Generally, HVAC installation or replacement takes one to three days for the entire system.
 Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
 The exact amount of time will vary depending on things like the size of your house, how easily accessible different sections are, and whether your technician finds any problems.

 For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Eunice, you'll probably want to purchase a unit on the higher end of this range.
-For homes over 1,000 square feet, central air will generally be more effective than window units for cooling.
+In Eunice, you'll probably want to choose a unit that's on the higher end of this range.
+If your home is larger than 1,000 square feet, central air will usually be more effective than window units for cooling.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Eunice, you may be able to make do with a lower-capacity furnace.

-Your HVAC company might have financing options via a third-party lender, or you may choose to obtain your own loan.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company might offer financing options through a third-party lender, or you might be able to obtain your own loan.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.